JacobMillward/jacob.millward.dev/src/content/blog/2015-01-27-Updating-a-site-using-Github-Webhooks/index.md

 ---
 title: Updating a site using Github Webhooks
-description: Updating a site using Github Webhooks
+description: Automating the deployment of a site using Github Webhooks
 pubDate: 2015-01-27
 tags: ["git", "infrastructure"]
 ---